Machine Learning for Fluid prediction (post-stack seismic data, Innovation Norway grant 2020/521538)

 If you are interested in joining the project, do not hesitate to contact us email@example.com

 The project participants have flexible possibilities to receive ML code, product (currently a prediction over the entire Norwegian Sea Shelf), and a product over the chosen area).

-The test area data (16 000km2), wells and the Python codes can be free downloaded from https://github.com
+The test area data (16 000km2), wells and the Python codes can be downloaded for free

 The first result: dark blue - HC, yellow - brine.